- What is SEO?

 - Attract New Customers

 - Tap into New Markets

 - Great SEO Answers the Questions That Prospective Buyers Ask Google

 - How to Find New Keywords for SEO Purposes

 - What is SEO?
 Conclusion

 What is SEO?

+It’s 2019 and a frequent question we still receive is, what is SEO and how can it benefit me?
 Search Engine Optimization (SEO) is the term that applies to directing internet traffic to the desired website (yours) in the most organic and natural way possible.